Article

 AI and the Data Dilemma: Trust, Risk, and Opportunity in Security Intelligence

-Artificial Intelligence (AI) is reshaping the landscape of security intelligence, offering unprecedented speed, scale, and personalisation for real-time threat detection and predictive risk modelling.
+Artificial Intelligence (AI) is reshaping the landscape of security intelligence, offering unprecedented speed, scale, and personalization for real-time threat detection and predictive risk modeling.
 But its effectiveness depends on the quality and traceability of the data from which it draws.
 In a world where misinformation proliferates and data sources are increasingly complex, the ability to trust and verify the foundation of AI-driven insights is more critical than ever.

 It is almost impossible not to interact with some form of AI in the intelligence process.
 Even this article has been put through a spell checker, now driven by AI.
 We will discuss the more transformative, Large Language Model (LLM) AI tools.
 They present opportunities but also risks from misuse and poor data foundations.
 Trusted intelligence sources and strong governance frameworks are essential to responsible deployment.

 AI is now embedded across the security intelligence lifecycle.
-It automates the collection of open-source intelligence (OSINT), detects anomalies in cyber and physical environments, and generates tailored risk guidance for individuals and organisations.
+It automates the collection of open-source intelligence (OSINT), detects anomalies in cyber and physical environments, and generates tailored risk guidance for individuals and organizations.
 Natural language processing enables sentiment and intent analysis across multiple languages and platforms, while machine learning models can forecast emerging threats based on historical patterns.

 Yet, as AI systems grow more sophisticated, they also become more dependent on the integrity of the data they consume.
 Without careful curation and oversight, these systems risk amplifying noise, bias, or even disinformation.
 Indeed, this is one of the drivers behind International SOS’ new training course on how to navigate a polluted information environment.